cloudmesh/classes/docs/source/i524/technologies.rst

 	memory caching allows for faster operations.
 It allows cluster expansion with no data rebalancing.
-When Voldemort  performance was benchmarked with the other key-value databases such as Cassandra, Redis and HBase as well as MySQL relational database (:cite:`rabl_sadoghi_jacobsen_2012`), the Voldemart's throughput was twice lower than MySQL and Cassandra and six times higher than HBase.
+When Voldemort  performance was benchmarked with the other key-value databases such as Cassandra, Redis and HBase as well as MySQL relational database (:cite:`rabl_sadoghi_jacobsen_2012`),the Voldemart's throughput
+	was twice lower than MySQL and Cassandra and six times higher than HBase.
 Voldemort was slightly underperforming in comparison with Redis.
 	At the same time, it demonstrated consistent linear performance in maximum throughput that supports high scalability.
 	The read latency for Voldemort was fairly consistent and only slightly underperformed Redis.
 Similar tendency was observed with the read latency that puts Voldermort in the cluster of databases that require good read-write speed for workload operations.
 However,